 John Zippert Presidential Candidate On the Commitment Slate legal channels.
-Lastly, SG should v dertake a large course and teach evaluation project with the results be published and distributed by at registration.
+Lastly, SG should un dertake a large course and teache evaluation project with the results t be published and distributed by S at registration.
 CAMPUS AFFAIRS . . .

-The SG Campus Affairs Commission should work to further student welfa and assist clubs and organizations the campus.
-The Commitment Sla 1.
-To foster the free exchange ideas on campus: The SG regulation on publicity, speakers' acceptance room request forms and club chartering should be streamlined SG should desi nate part of the South Campus Lawn "free speech area" where students course directly speak at anytime on anything, witho prior permission.
-2. The SG should administer Used Book Exchange and replace the presently paid managers with studen all of whom would be paid a small sur 3.
-The SG should seek to have in proved the quality and quantity of the food in the cafeteria.
-4. The SG should urge the Mayo to remove the sales tax on textbook presently charged by our "Non-profi bookstore.
-5. The SG should investigate the amount of bookstore funds spent advertising and determine what i crease, if any, it produces.
-6. The SG should urge the placement of food vending machines in the vicinit be overe of the library or in the library itself.
+The SG Campus Affairs Commission should work to further student welfar and assist clubs and organizations of the campus.
+The Commitment Slat urges: - 1.
+To foster the free exchange ideas on campus: The SG regulation on publicity, speakers' acceptance room request forms and club chartering should be streamlined SG should design nate part of the South Campus Lawn "free speech area" where students coul speak at anytime on anything, withou prior permission. - 2.
+The SG should administer the Used Book Exchange and replace the presently paid managers with studen all of whom would be paid a small sun - 3.
+The SG should seek to have in proved the quality and quantity of the food in the cafeteria. - 4.
+The SG should urge the May to remove the sales tax on textbook presently charged by our "Non-profi bookstore. - 5.
+The SG should investigate the amount of bookstore funds spent of advertising and determine what is crease, if any, it produces. - 6.
+The SG should urge the placeme of food vending machines in the vicini of the library or in the library itself.
 COMMUNITY AFFAIRS . . .

-The major responsibility of the S Community Affairs Commission is develop among City College students cognizance and a consciousness of the problems of our community.
-1. Expansion of the present S tutorial program.
-2. Institute a recreational program on Saturday at the college.
-3. SG should conduct a study of integration at the City University.
-4. Institution of a course in the sistent sup "Problems of Harlem" combined with extensive field work.
+The major responsibility of the S Community Affairs Commission is develop among City College students allenge to fit cognizance and a consciousness of the today in reproblems of our community. - 1.
+Expansion of the present Sanities for the tutorial program. - 2.
+Institute a recreational programeas of Towns on Saturday at the college. - 3.
+SG should conduct a study integration at the City University. - 4.
+Institution of a course in 4.
+Institution of a course in the Gallagher "Problems of Harlem" combined wifeed for eterna extensive field work.
 FREE TUITION ...